JanDau/MD-Thesis/README.md

 ## 2. Preprocessing
 ### 2.1 Converting FASTQ into FNA (FASTA)
 Data provided as .fastq files need to be converted into .fna files, as their additional information about the quality of the sequences is not used in my scripts, in fact my scripts will only work if the data is supplied in the FNA (FASTA) format.
-The custom Python script `FASTQ-Convert_10_JD_Docker.py` will transform the .fastq files and save the corresponding .fna file in the respective directory.
+The custom Python script  [FASTQ-Convert_10_JD_Docker.py](/scripts/1_preprocessing/FASTQ-Convert_10_JD_Docker.py) at `/scripts/1_preprocessing/` will transform the .fastq files and save the corresponding .fna file in the respective directory.

 ```sh
 docker run -it --rm -v C:/your/path:/JD py_env python /JD/scripts/1_preprocessing/FASTQ-Convert_10_JD_Docker.py /JD/sample_data/raw.fastq